The Inn at Little Washington Restaurant: 14 Insider Tips

 Local honey purchased at The Inn at Little Washington gift shop

-You can purchase anything from artwork to signature bags to cookbooks to the famous Dalmatian aprons Chef Patrick O’Connell is known for wearing around the kitchen.
+Inside, you’ll find everything from artwork and signature bags to cookbooks and the iconic Dalmatian aprons that Chef Patrick O’Connell famously wears in the kitchen.

 Lake Bohinj in Slovenia